-Adding a live chat widget to your website is simpler and cheaper than ever.
+Luckily, adding a live chat box (AKA a chat widget) to your website is simpler and cheaper than ever.
 We’ll introduce you to five easy-to-use tools that allow you to set up live chat for websites for free.

 Should your business add live chat to your website?